Being a smart student-consumer includes knowing when and how to drop out.

 College is a big expense these days.
-And increasingly, we are asking 18-year-olds to make the most important financial decision in their lives, at an age when they are still popping zits, trying to get laid, and trying to sneak beer into their dorm rooms.
+And increasingly, we are asking 18-year-olds to make the most important financial decision of their lives, at an age when they are still popping zits, trying to get laid, and trying to sneak beer into their dorm rooms.
 Kids can graduate from college with staggering student loan debts - and little to show for it.

 So it pays to be an intelligent student-consumer and look at your education from a consumer point of view.
 How much does each class cost?
 It is well taught?
 Are you getting your money's worth?
 What is the point of all this?
 Are you learning something useful to you or in a field you enjoy?
 And if you are not getting your money's worth, make some noise - or make changes in your college plans.

-Just as you'd take back a broken iPod to the Apple store and demand a full refund, you should be equally astute with your college or university - if you are not getting what you paid for, or decide you want to change your mind.
+Just as you'd take back a broken iPhone to the Apple store and demand a full refund, you should be equally astute with your college or university - if you are not getting what you paid for, or decide you want to change your mind.

 And if college isn't working out the way you thought, should you stick around?
 Dropping out of college is not some far-fetched scenario, but rather a likely outcome for about 1/3 of all college students.
 And yet, few of us are prepared for, or guided through, this difficult process.